-Your older adult shouldn’t have to suffer with ongoing arthritis pain.
-This disease can’t be cured, but can be kept under control with a combination of treatments and lifestyle changes.
+Even though arthritis can’t be cured, it can be kept under control with a combination of simple treatments and lifestyle changes.

 1. Work with the doctor

-Write down these observations and discuss them with the doctor.
-Having more information helps the doctor understand the symptoms, rule out any other problems, and recommend treatments.
+Having specific information helps the doctor understand the symptoms, rule out other conditions that could be causing problems, and recommend treatments.

 2. Use heat therapy

 But be sure to protect delicate senior skin from direct contact with heat packs by keeping a thin cloth between the skin and heat source.

 3. Use cold therapy

 Cold packs may be uncomfortable at first, but they can numb deep pain.
 Rubbing ice cubes or a small bag of ice over painful areas also reduces swelling and inflammation.

 Many older adults with arthritis don’t want to move because it hurts.
-But not moving actually makes arthritis pain worse!
-It’s important that your senior doesn’t stay in the same position for too long.
+But not moving actually makes arthritis pain worse, so it’s important not to stay in the same position for too long.

 Having your older adult massage and rub their painful joints helps warm up and relax the area.

 6. Maintain a healthy weight

-Being at a healthy weight is better for joints because more body weight = more pressure on joints.
-Did you know that losing just 1 pound takes 4 pounds of pressure off each knee?!
+Being at a healthy weight is better for joints because more body weight means more pressure on joints.

 7. Add omega-3s to reduce inflammation